B. J. McLeod: Cup Series

 McLeod made his Sprint Cup Series debut in the 2015 Sylvania 300, driving the No. 33 Chevrolet SS for Circle Sport.
 Two years later, he returned to the Cup Series and Ware for the 2017 Quaker State 400 at Kentucky, driving the No. 51.
-McLeod has continued to drive part-time in the No. 51 car, recording his first top 30 finish at Kansas Speedway.
+McLeod continued to drive part-time in the No. 51 car, recording his first top-thirty finish at Kansas Speedway.

 In 2019, McLeod joined Ware for his Daytona 500 debut.
-During the race, McLeod and fellow RWR teammate Cody Ware crashed while several cars were entering pit road, with McLeod spinning into the grass in the tri-oval; despite the wreck, McLeod would continue the race and finish 19th due to most of his fellow competitors being involved in crashes throughout the race.
+During the race, McLeod and fellow RWR teammate Cody Ware crashed while several cars were entering pit road, with McLeod spinning into the grass in the tri-oval; despite the wreck, McLeod would continue the race and finish nineteenth due to most of his fellow competitors being involved in crashes throughout the race.
 McLeod would then participate in 17 other events for Rick Ware Racing across their No. 51, No. 52, and No. 53 cars.

 McLeod returned to RWR for the 2020 Daytona 500 in the No. 52, where he, Aric Almirola, and Quin Houff crashed on the backstretch on lap 160, causing him to finish 38th.
 In May, McLeod expanded his B. J. McLeod Motorsports team to the Cup level, running the No. 78 for the team in several races beginning with The Real Heroes 400 at Darlington Raceway.
-McLeod’s team did a total of 15 races in 2020, with plans at one point to participate in the races at Martinsville and Homestead, however, the team withdrew from those two races.
-Also at times when BJMM was participating in some Cup races, McLeod was driving for Spire Motorsports’ no. 77 or he was not participating in those races when his no.78 was entered in.
+McLeod's team did a total of 15 races in 2020, with plans at one point to participate in the races at Martinsville and Homestead, however, the team withdrew from those two races.
+Also, at times when BJMM was participating in some Cup races, McLeod was driving for Spire Motorsports' No. 77, or he was not participating in those races when his No. 78 was entered.

-B.J, running for his newly created Live Fast Motorsports team survived the chaos throughout the 2021 Coke Zero Sugar 400 to initially finish in 10th place.
-Chris Buescher would later be disqualified from 2nd place, bumping B.J up to 9th place.
-This race marks his first top 10 in any of the top 3 NASCAR divisions.
+McLeod, running for his newly created Live Fast Motorsports team, survived the chaos throughout the 2021 Coke Zero Sugar 400 to initially finish in tenth place.
+Chris Buescher would later be disqualified from second place, bumping McLeod up to ninth place.
+This race marked his first top-ten in any of the top three NASCAR divisions.
+After LFM sold their charter to Spire Motorsports at the end of the 2023 season, the team scaled back to running part-time.
+McLeod attempted to run the 2024 Daytona 500 but failed to make the race after finishing fourteenth in Duel 2 of the 2024 Bluegreen Vacations Duels.
+He would lead laps at Talladega with a best finish of nineteenth all year at the 2024 Coke Zero Sugar 400 at Daytona.